federgraph/federgraph.github.io/_posts/2017-08-16-fmx-viewport-resizing.md

 You may not see this in a normal application.
 But remember:

-> There is a potential problem with resizing a TViewport3D in 10.3 and before !
+> There is a potential problem with resizing a TViewport3D in 10.3 and before.

-Hew, Hu, huh, ... , Hue!
-Are you scared now, of using FMX?

 ## Testing with OSX 64 Bit target in Delphi, version 10.3.2

+Ignore the original date of the blog post.
+This is a jekyll project and I can update any old post.
+I am writing this update in 2019, see the GitHub commit history for the actual date and time of any update.

-My attempts to have smoother resizing was done with Berlin and Tokyo releases of Delphi.
+Back to the topic: My earlier attempts to have smoother resizing were done with Berlin and Tokyo releases of Delphi.
-But now in July 2019, with the OSX 64 Bit compiler available in the 10.3.2 release, I revisited my project and
+But now in July 2019, with the OSX 64 Bit compiler available in the 10.3.2 release, I revisited my projects and

-- merged my changes with the latest code from Embarcadero,
+- merged my existing modifications with the latest code from Embarcadero,
-- compiled for and tested on OSX,
+- compiled for and tested on OSX platform,
-- noticed a crash when resizing the app.
+- and noticed a crash when resizing the app!

-> But was able to fix it !
+> But was able to fix it.

 First, instead of letting the application crash I decided to do some logging instead of raising an exception.